mattia-marini/Ampi-photo/README.md

 # Apple photo importer:
 In this repository there is a small utility to upload a photo backup (requested from the [privacy site](https://privacy.apple.com/)) to Apple's photo app, while preserving metadata, albums, and folders.

+The app bundle is composed of 2 scripts (both in the _app/Contents/Resource/Scripts_ directory)

 * `gather_infos.py`: Python utility to gather and organize information about the photo database.
 * `driver_script`: AppleScript script leverages direct Photo integration and provides handy UI.